Vascular Dementia

 Hemorrhagic episodes, or rapid extravasation of blood directly into the brain tissue, on the other hand, are favored by blood clotting disorders, aneurysms and microaneurysms, and congenital vascular malformations.

-Vascular Damage To The Central Nervous System
+Vascular Damage to the Central Nervous System

 Pathology of multiple smaller cerebral vessels, which results, among other things, from untreated hypertension, is responsible for most cases of progressive vascular dementia.
 Vascular dementia associated with stenosis and decreased blood flow in small vessels includes Binswanger's diseaseTrusted Source and small vessel diseaseTrusted Source.